-• As park district spaces have refocused on revenue-generating outside events, many community partners and programs have been booted from park district buildings and grounds, or can no longer afford to use the space.
+As park district spaces have refocused on revenue-generating outside events, many community partners and programs have been booted from park district buildings and grounds, or can no longer afford to use the space.
 What policies do you support to prioritize the use of park space for residents and community groups over revenue generating activities and improve community engagement by private groups seeking to operate for profit in public parks?

+NASCAR and other large events and festivals should've gone through the council.
+These projects, in general, need to be subject to community and council approval.
+We should prioritize community-oriented events and community input for use of parkspace.

-- The income from these events does not go a specific park, but rather to the Park District budget as a whole, leaving some residents to feel their park bears the brunt of the burden without reaping benefits.
-How do we ensure the impact and benefits of these rental events or fees are spread equitably? - In the need to find new funding sources or expand programming, the Park District often balances private or non-profit partners and community programming, users, or needs.
+• The income from these events does not go a specific park, but rather to the Park District budget as a whole, leaving some residents to feel their park bears the brunt of the burden without reaping benefits.
+How do we ensure the impact and benefits of these rental events or fees are spread equitably?

+We need to mitigate the impact on the location that hosts an event, however, revenue should also be used to build a more equitable parks system citywide.

+• In the need to find new funding sources or expand programming, the Park District often balances private or non-profit partners and community programming, users, or needs.
 At times the interests of these different park users can be at odds.
 One example is a private baseball program that would like to pay for and install new lights at Welles Park, but some community members are opposed.
+How will you manage the competing interest of various stakeholders when money is involved?

+We can often find solutions that work for everyone with good cooperation.
+For example, the Lincoln Park High School turf field - the high school put money into improving the park so it could be used for their lacrosse and soccer teams.
+Since completion, it has been open to the public when not in use of the high school.
+This has worked out for everyone, we need to balance all sides, and not be afraid to make adjustments.

-How will you manage the competing interest of various stakeholders when money is involved? - When permits are issued for large music festivals or events, like the NASCAR race, the Park District does not have to consult alderpeople, but the event requires resources and time from multiple city departments, such as the police department to manage crowds, CDOT to reorganize traffic, and Streets and Sanitation to clean up.
-What policies do you support to increase coordination between city agencies, community members, and the Park District when determining what large events happen in parks? - To what extent should the Park District's budget rely on private, revenue generating events, vendors and concession stands, fees for service, advertisements (i.e. billboards), and renting the parks to for-profit groups?
+• When permits are issued for large music festivals or events, like the NASCAR race, the Park District does not have to consult alderpeople, but the event requires resources and time from multiple city departments, such as the police department to manage crowds, CDOT to reorganize traffic, and Streets and Sanitation to clean up.
+What policies do you support to increase coordination between city agencies, community members, and the Park District when determining what large events happen in parks?

-RESPONSE PARK PRIVATIZATION AND REVENUE: I am not in support of the NASCAR race to be held this year.
-I think vendors permits should not be renewed, if the park is not left in a better state after an event.
-I also think that nearby residence should be afforded opportunities to purchase discounted tickets before tickets go on sale to the public.
+We need to be very wary of any privatization of public park spaces and review them on a case-by-case basis.
+In all public parks, the open space must be for everyone and every time there is a private use it must be well thought out and well maintained with input from the community directly impacted.

+• To what extent should the Park District's budget rely on private, revenue generating events, vendors and concession stands, fees for service, advertisements (i.e. billboards), and renting the parks to for-profit groups?

+All government budgets are supplemented somehow.
+I do not know the extent of their budget composition.
+We need to be reasonable with our reliance on private, revenue-generating events, and there needs to be community input.

+RESPONSE PARK PRIVATIZATION AND REVENUE: